-Should the supervisor be unable to effect a settlement, within five (5) working days of receipt of such grievance, it shall be submitted to the employee's department head or the Secretary-Treasurer of the Board.
+Should the supervisor be unable to affect a settlement, within five (5) working days of receipt of such grievance, it shall be submitted to the employee's department head or Human Resources Manager.

 Step 3

 Failing settlement within five (5) working days, such grievance shall be referred to a Grievance Committee comprised of two (2) members each from the Board and the Union.
 The Committee shall, if it so desires, have its advisors in attendance.
 Failing settlement within ten (10) days by the Committee, the matter shall be promptly referred to and dealt with by Arbitration as set forth in Article 20.